Stay up-to date with NEET News

 The mock tests are only for practice hence scores are not given out.
 However, the feel and look of the actual exam can be gauged with the help of these tests.

-Registered candidates can download the admit card for NEET at ntaneet.nic.in.
-Download of NEET 2021 admit card is in 5 easy steps.
-Candidates need to login on NEET 2021 official website and enter their application number, date of birth and security pin to download it.
-Carrying NEET 2021 admit card is mandatory on the exam day to verify the candidate's identity.
-Steps to download the admit card of NEET 2021 are:
+Registered candidates will be able to download the admit card for NEET at ntaneet.nic.in.
+Carrying NEET 2022 admit card is mandatory on the exam day to verify the candidate's identity.
+Steps to download the admit card of NEET 2022 are as follows:

 Step 1: Click on the candidate login